(The following is an excerpt from Chapter VII, “Mystic Theories and Spiritual Training,” of Magic and Mystery in Tibet, by Alexandra David-Neel.)

 I have heard a lama say that the part of a master, adept of the “Short Path,” is to superintend a “clearing.”
-He must incite the novice to rid himself of the beliefs, ideas, acquired habits and innate tendencies, which are part of his present mind, and have been developed in the course of successive lives whose origin is lost in the night of time.
+He must incite the novice to rid himself of the beliefs, ideas, acquired habits and innate tendencies that make up his present mind, habits of thought which have developed over the course of successive lives whose origin is lost in the night of time.
 On the other hand, the master must warn his disciple to be on his guard against accepting new beliefs, ideas and habits as groundless and irrational as those that he shakes off.

 The discipline on the “Short Path” is to avoid imagining things.
-When imagination is prescribed in contemplative meditation it is to demonstrate, by that conscious creation of perceptions or sensations, the illusory nature of those same perceptions and sensations which we accept as real though they too rest on imagination; the only difference being that in their case the creation is unconsciously effected.
+When imagination is prescribed in contemplative meditation it is to demonstrate, by the conscious creation of perceptions or sensations, the illusory nature of those same perceptions and sensations which we accept as real though they, too, rest on imagination, the only difference being that in their case the creation is unconsciously effected.

 The Tibetan reformer, Tsong Khapa, defines meditation as “the means of enabling oneself to reject all imaginative thoughts together with their seed.”
-It is this uprooting of the present “imaginative thoughts,” and the burning of their “seed,” so that no fanciful ideas may arise in the future.
-That constitutes the “clearing” which I have just mentioned.
+It is this uprooting of “imaginative thoughts” and the burning of their “seed” which constitutes the “clearing” which I have just mentioned.